serge-sans-paille/pythran-stories/content/2016-12-10-pythran-typing.rst

 Let's be honest: the ``tog`` type system is more the result of tinkering than great research.
-Type systems is a complex field and I did my best to apply what I learned during my bibliography on the subject, but it still falls short in various pieces.
-So in place of a proof, here is some testing result :-)
+Type systems is a complex field and I did my best to apply what I learned during my bibliography on the subject, but it still falls short in various places.
+So instead of a formal proof, here is some testing results :-).

-First, the whole test suite passes without much modifications. it helped spotting a few *errors* in the tests, mostly code that was incorrect with respect to option types.
+First, the whole test suite passes without much modifications. it helped for spotting a few *errors* in the tests, mostly code that was incorrect with respect to option types.
 We also updated the way we specify tests input type to rely on PEP484.
 A typical Pythran unit-test now looks like:

 .. code:: python